 Egypt is a developing country, ranking 116th on the Human Development Index.
 Politically, how- ever, it is considered to be a regional power in North Africa, the Middle East and the Muslim world, and a middle power worldwide.
 Egypt has a diversified economy, which is the second-largest in Africa, the 33rd-largest economy by nominal GDP, and the 20th-largest globally by PPP.
 Egypt is a founding member of the United Nations, the Non-Aligned Movement, the Arab League

-Cairo is Egypt’s sprawling capital, situated on the Nile River, the world's longest bearing 9.4 million people.
-Cairo, with its modern urban look and energy, belies nearby Giza, site of the iconic pyramids and Great Sphinx, dating to the 26th century BC.
+Cairo is Egypt’s sprawling capital, situated on the Nile River, the world's longest bearing 21 million people.
+With its modern urban look and energy, Cairo belies nearby Giza, site of the iconic pyramids and Great Sphinx, dating to the 26th century BC.

 A view of the pyramids at Giza from the plateau to the south of the complex.
 From left to right, the three largest are: the Pyramid of Menkaure, the Pyramid of Khafre and the Great Pyramid of Khufu.
 The three smaller pyramids in the foreground are subsidiary structures associated with Menkaure's pyramid.
 Above, the Spinx and the Temple of Abu Simbei.